 Coo-Coo for Coconut Cookies

-½ cup broth (I make my own from boiling Bison meat).
+- ½ cup broth (I make my own from boiling Bison meat from Whole Foods).
 If you do not make your own, be sure that the broth has no traces of onion or onion powder in it.

 Original recipe from Primally Inspired

 This cute squirrel treat recipe was taken from Dog Treat Kitchen – I modified it a bit from the original recipe.
-I loved the look of the cookie, but wanted to make the treat grain free, and as organic as possible for Cello.
+I loved the look of the cookie, but wanted to make the treat grain free, and as organic as possible.